coderabbitai/coderabbit-docs/blog/modern-ai-stack-for-developer-productivity-2024-01-05/blog.md

 leading to a rapid increase in the adoption of artificial intelligence within the development lifecycle, particularly in the realm of 'developer productivity tools'.
-A significant majority of software development projects are now leveraging some form of AI, specifically Generative AI to transform traditional development workflows into more intelligent, efficient, and automated processes.
+A significant majority of software development projects are now leveraging some form of AI, specifically Generative AI, to transform traditional development workflows into more intelligent, efficient, and automated processes.

-The modern AI stack for developer productivity is reshaping the landscape of software development, making tasks that were once time-consuming or complex more manageable and automated.
+The modern AI stack for developer productivity is reshaping the landscape of software development, making once time-consuming tasks or complex more manageable and automated.
 From helping with the research or code writing to reviewing code and ensuring quality, the modern AI stack is a testament to how AI is not just an add-on but an integral component in the software development